projectcalico/calicoctl/docs/mesos/README.md

 <!--- end of master only -->

 # Calico Networking for Mesos
-Calico introduces fine-grain security policies to Mesos, while maintaining speed and scalability and rendering port-forwarding obsolete.
+Calico introduces ip-per-container & fine-grained security policies to Mesos, while maintaining speed and scalability and rendering port-forwarding obsolete.

-Mesos supports several different networking interfaces depending on which Containerizer is being used.
+Mesos supports several different Networking API's depending on which Containerizer is being used.
 Calico provides compatible plugins for each.
-Below, we list three guides for each networking interface:
+Below, we list three different guides for each:

 1. Quickstart scripts to launch a demo Mesos cluster pre-configured with Calico.
 2. Manual instructions on adding Calico to a standard Mesos Cluster.